juliuswunderlich/speed.dev/README.md

 # codefast.app
-This application is absolutely fire.
+This application is absolutely fire 🔥
 Learn how to code hella fast (fingerwise not brainwise)!